gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

 ## Prerequisites

-1. Linux users should generally install `GCC` and `Clang`, according to their distribution’s documentation.
+1. Linux users should generally install `GCC` and `Clang` according to their distribution’s documentation.

     For example, on Ubuntu use: